DLvalentine/DLvalentine.github.io/about.md

 * Tabletop RPGs, like D&D (5e) and Pathfinder (1e)
 * Life, and anyone's musings about it.

 And maybe some other stuff.
-I also like to take pictures of things and talk about them.
+I also like to take pictures of things and playing with different sounds, and talking about or sharing it.
+It's fun for me.

 Links to contact me, and all that social media whosit-whatsit, live in bubbles found on the left side of your screen, or at the bottom for all my mobile folks.
 Failing that, you can [communicate your deep inner thoughts and wishes to me over the wire, here.](mailto:davidlewisvalentine@gmail.com)